ddunbar/swift-evolution/proposals/NNNN-swiftpm-c-language-targets.md

    set of C sources, recognized by file extension.
 If a target contains any C sources, it must only contain C sources.

-2. C targets *may* have a special subdirectory named `Includes` or `include` (the include directory).
+2. simple C targets *may* have a special subdirectory named `Includes` or `include` (the include directory).
 Only one such name may be used.

-   The headers in this directory are presumed to be the "exported" interface of the C target, and will be made available for use in other targets.
+   The headers in this directory are presumed to be the "exported" interface of the simple C target, and will be made available for use in other targets.

 3. As with Swift targets, we will use the presence of a source file named `main.c` (or `main.cpp`, etc.) to indicate an executable versus a library.

-The following example layout would define a package containing a C library and a Swift target:
+The following example layout would define a package containing a simple C library target and a Swift target:

     example/src/include/foo/foo.h
     example/src/foo/foo.c